kokseen1/test_antlr_conductor/TROUBLESHOOTING.md

 ## Note

-Ensure parser source files are in nested `parser/src` and not simply `parser/` otherwise rollup's `typescript` module will have trouble resolving imports, especially on GitHub Actions.
+When building for iife, rollup's `typescript` module thinks that parser source files are in `parser/src` and not `parser/`, so import statements need to follow accordingly.